-The dividend yields for the fiscal years ended October 28, 2012 and October 30, 2011 are based on the historical and expected dividend payouts as of the respective option grant dates.
-The dividend yield of zero for the year ended October 31, 2010 is based on the fact that we did not intend to declare any cash dividends as of the respective option grant dates during that period.
-Expected volatility is based on the combination of historical volatility of guideline publicly-traded companies over the period commensurate with the expected life of the options and the implied volatility of guideline publicly-traded companies from traded options with a term of 180 days or greater measured over the last three months.
+The dividend yields for the fiscal years ended November 3, 2013, October 28, 2012 and October 30, 2011 are based on the historical and expected dividend payouts as of the respective option grant dates.
+For the fiscal year ended November 3, 2013, expected volatility is based on the combination of historical volatility of guideline publicly-traded companies and our own historical share price volatility over the period commensurate with the expected life of the awards and the implied volatility from traded options in guideline publicly-traded companies and our own shares with a term of 720 days or greater measured over the last three months.
+Effective for the first quarter of fiscal year 2013 we updated our guideline publicly-traded companies based on direct competitors in our target markets.
+Prior to fiscal year 2013, expected volatility was based on the combination of historical volatility of our previous group of guideline publicly-traded companies over the period commensurate with the expected life of the options and the implied volatility of guideline publicly-traded companies from traded options with a term of 180 days or greater measured over the last three months.
 The risk-free interest rate is derived from the average U.S. Treasury Strips rate during the period, which approximates the rate in effect at the time of grant.
 Our computation of expected term was based on other data, such as the data of peer companies and company-specific attributes that we believe could affect employees' exercise behavior.